semaphoreci/docs/docs/account-management/checking-the-connection-between-github-and-semaphore-2.0.md

 Semaphore uses GitHub webhook to detect updates to repository and trigger builds.
 If a webhook is deleted on GitHub, Semaphore will not be able to detect updates and will not run builds.

-To check the status of a webhook go to project settings on Semaphore 2.0 and find GitHub settings.
+To check the status of a webhook go to the project settings on Semaphore 2.0 and find GitHub settings.
 Green check mark next to "Webhook" means that Semaphore managed to connect to the GitHub repository.
 If the webhook is broken a red "X" icon will be shown instead.